MRASL/documentation/Equipment/Networking/WiFi.md

 * Ubiquity Unifi AP Outdoor 2.4Ghz
 * Ubiquity AirMax Omnidirectional 2x2 antenna 2.4Ghz (high gain)

+## Internal setup
+As of April 10th 2017 we have the Asus router on channel 165 of the 5Ghz band with the ssid `mrasl`.
+Talk to Andre for the password.
+The school doesn't use channel 165 so it should be free of interference.

 ## General notes on usage

 * Always shutdown wifi equipment when you're done with it.
 Technically we aren't allowed to operate our own WiFi network.